ourcodeinc/ActiveDocumentation-webapp/README.md

 # Active Documentation

 This app is written in "React" framework.
-It communicates with the server using "Web-Socket".
+- It communicates with the [IDE Connector](https://github.com/devuxd/ActiveDocumentation/tree/RulePad-version) using "Web-Socket".
+- It is based on _srcML_ library, which should be installed as instructed [here](https://github.com/devuxd/active-doc-client/wiki#installing-srcml).

 ## spmf.jar